JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Intelligent smartphone-based multimode imaging otoscope for the mobile diagnosis of otitis media/index.md

 ---
-title: __'Intelligent smartphone-based multimode imaging otoscope for the mobile diagnosis of otitis media'__
+title: '__Intelligent smartphone-based multimode imaging otoscope for the mobile diagnosis of otitis media__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here